Coagulation equations for aerosol dynamics: Perspectives and open problems

-In the presence of a constant source of monomers, the existence and non-existence results presented in Section \ref{sec:onecomponent} are the most recent ones to the best of our knowledge.
-Previous results \cite{Dub} have been obtained for particular classes of kernels that are included in the more general setting presented here.
-In the multicomponent equation with kernel $K$ satisfying
+In the presence of a constant source of small particles, the existence and non-existence of stationary solutions presented in Section \ref{sec:onecomponent} are the most recent existence results to the best of our knowledge.
+Previous results \cite{Dub} were obtained for particular classes of kernels that are included in the more general setting presented here.
+In the case of multi-component equations with $d$ components, source and kernel $K$ satisfying

-we expect the existence and nonexistence results to be still valid for each class of kernels satisfying $|\gamma_i+2\lambda_i| < 1$ for all $i$ and $|\gamma_i+2\lambda_i| \geq 1$ for some $i$, respectively.
-Similarly to the time-dependent solutions, we also expect that stationary solutions exhibit localization along a straight line provided the bounds for the kernel are invariant under permutations.
+we expect the existence result (Theorem \ref{thm:existence}) to remain valid for a class of kernels satisfying $|\gamma_i+2\lambda_i| < 1$ for all $i=1,...,d$ \cite{FLNV}.
+In the same line, the nonexistence result (Theorem \ref{thm:NonExistence}) should hold true if $|\gamma_i+2\lambda_i| \geq 1$ for some $i$.
+Moreover, stationary solutions are expected to exhibit mass localization along a straight line for a class of kernels satisfying growth bounds that are invariant under permutations of the components \cite{FLNV}.

-Almost nothing is known about rigorous results for the multicomponent coagulation equations with general kernels.
-However, the well-posedness results for the one-component case, are expected to also hold in the multicomponent case provided the kernel satisfies the bounds \eqref{eq:K_multi} with $\gamma_i$ and $\lambda_i$ satisfy the same conditions for well-posedness in dimension $d=1$ for all $i$.
+To the best of our knowledge, nothing is known about rigorous results for multi-component coagulation equations with general kernels.
+However, the well-posedness results for the one-component case, are expected to remain true in the multi-component case provided the kernel satisfies the bounds \eqref{eq:K_multi} with $\gamma_i$ and $\lambda_i$ satisfying the same conditions for well-posedness in dimension $d=1$ for all $i$.
+The paper in preparation \cite{FLNV2} is a first step in this direction.
 Mass localization for large times is expected to hold for a class of kernels that satisfy the same bounds with the additional condition that $w$ is invariant under any permutation of the components.
-An additive kernel that does not satisfy this invariance has been considered in \cite{YLS16}.
-We expect that in that case the mass does not localize in a straight line, because each component will have a different rate of coagulation and complex multiscale behaviour is expected to emerge that may break down the nice localization structure.
+An additive kernel that does not satisfy this invariance was considered in \cite{YLS16}.
+In this case, the mass may not localize in a straight line, due to the different rates of coagulation of each component.
+Multiscale behaviour is then expected to emerge that could break down the nice localization structure.

-Mass localization results are very important in the optimization of current algorithms as they allow to focus the computations on the region of size space where the mass is expected to be localized.
-The computational complexity of the multicomponent problem may in this way be reduced to the complexity of the onecomponent problem.
+Mass localization results are very important in the optimization of current algorithms as they allow to focus the computations on the region of the size space where the mass is localized.
+The computational complexity of the multi-component problem may in this way be reduced to the complexity of the one-component problem.